Environmental determinism

-Environmental determinism (also known as climatic determinism or geographical determinism) is the study of how the physical environment predisposes societies and states towards particular development trajectories.
+Environmental determinism (also known as climatic determinism or geographical determinism) is the study of how the physical environment predisposes societies and states towards particular economic or social developmental (or even more generally, cultural) trajectories.
 Jared Diamond, Jeffrey Herbst, Ian Morris, and other social scientists sparked a revival of the theory during the late twentieth and early twenty-first centuries.
 This "neo-environmental determinism" school of thought examines how geographic and ecological forces influence state-building, economic development, and institutions.
-Many scholars underscore that this original approach was used to encourage colonialism and eurocentrism, and devalued human agency in non-Western societies, whereas modern figures like Diamond have instead used the approach as an explanation that rejects racism.
+While archaic versions of the geographic interpretation were used to encourage colonialism and eurocentrism, modern figures like Diamond use this approach to reject the racism in these explanations.
+Diamond argues that European powers were able to colonize, due to unique advantages bestowed by their environment, as opposed to any kind of inherent superiority.

-A history of thought
+History

 Classical and medieval periods

-Early theories of environmental determinism in Ancient China, Ancient Greece, Ancient Rome suggested that environmental features completely determined the physical and intellectual qualities of whole societies.
+Early theories of environmental determinism in Ancient China, Ancient Greece, and Ancient Rome suggested that environmental features completely determined the physical and intellectual qualities of whole societies.
 Guan Zhong (720–645 BC), an early chancellor in China, held that the qualities of major rivers shaped the character of surrounding peoples.
 Swift and twisting rivers made people "greedy, uncouth, and warlike".
 The ancient Greek philosopher Hippocrates wrote a similar account in his treatise "Airs, Waters, Places".

 In this text, Hippocrates explained how the ethnicities of people were connected to their environment.
 He argued that there existed a connection between the geography surrounding people and their ethnicity.
 Hippocrates described the effects of different climates, customs, and diets on people and how this affected their behaviors, attitudes, as well as their susceptibility to diseases and illnesses.

 For example, he explains the Asian race were less warlike compared to other civilizations due to their climate.
 He attributes this to the fact that there are “no great shifts in the weather, which is neither hot nor cold but temperate” and how the climate conditions allow Asians to live without shock or mental anxieties.
 According to Hippocrates, anxieties and shocks promote passion and recklessness in humans, but since Asians lack this, they remain feeble.
 This connects to the manner in which Asians are ruled, stating they do not “rule themselves nor are autonomous but subjects to a despot, there is no self-interest in appearing warlike.”
 In the later chapters of his work, he contrasts this attitude to that of Europeans.
 He claims that laziness can be attributed as an effect of uniform climate and that “Endurance of both the body and soul comes from change.
 Also cowardice increases softness and laziness, while courage engenders endurance and a work ethic.”
 Since Europeans experience more fluctuations in their climate, they do not remain accustomed to their climate and are forced to endure constant change.
 Hippocrates claims that this is reflected in a person's character and ties that to the character of Europeans, explaining that “For this reason, those dwelling in Europe are more effective fighters.”